globalcosmos/globalcosmos.github.io/index.md

 feature_text: Global COSMOS .net
 ---

-# The Global Network of the COsmic-ray Soil Moisture Observation System

 Welcome to the Global COSMOS initiative to bring to together users and researchers of the cosmic-ray neutron soil moisture observation system (COSMOS).